 The 199 steps which are sometimes referred to as Jacob’s Ladder, up until around 1774 were originally wooden steps but were replaced with 103 tonnes of stone from Sneaton.
 The flight of stairs was seen as a challenge to determine pilgrim Christian beliefs as they head up to Whitby Abbey.

-It was debated in the 18th and 19th centuries about the number of steps with some historians believing there to be 190, and some guide book stating 194 until 1877 after a restoration of the iconic steps a church warden recorded the number as 199.
+It was debated in the 18th and 19th centuries about the number of steps with some historians believing there to be 190, and some guidebooks stating 194 until 1877 after a restoration of the iconic steps a church warden recorded the number as 199.

 Where in the town are the 199 steps?

-If, like us, you’re thinking that the stairs might be too much of a challenge for you, you’ll be happy to know that there are intervals where you can take a break as you climb up the historic steps, which should take you around ten minutes to ascend.
+If, like us, you’re thinking that the 199 steps up to the top might be too much of a challenge for you, you’ll be happy to know that there are intervals where you can take a break as you climb up the historic steps, which should take you around ten minutes to ascend.

 It took us around five or so minutes to climb the steps whilst enjoying the panoramic views on offer on the way up!
 We took a couple of stops for a breather and to enjoy the view, but found the steps weren’t as steep as we’d though.